prioritizr/prioritizr/docs/reference/add_asym_connectivity_penalties.md

 ## Details

-This function adds penalties to conservation planning problem to penalize solutions that have low connectivity.
+This function adds penalties to a conservation planning problem to penalize solutions that have low connectivity.
 Specifically, it penalizes solutions that select planning units that share high connectivity values with other planning units that are not selected by